goodness-ajii/medical-practices-va-portfolio-/13_Workflow_Automation_Showcase/README.md

 data population across records.
 This is the foundation of any functional CRM or student management system.

-## 06 — Zapier: HerWay Student Inquiry — Form to Sheets to Gmail
+## 06 — Zapier: US Based Training Institute Student Inquiry — Form to Sheets to Gmail

 Tool: Zapier
-Built specifically for: HerWay Training Institute
+Built specifically for: US Based Training Institute
 Status: Successful — June 12, 2026

 What it does: